Hy Brasil Observation Point

 At the west of Ireland the Island Hy Brasil is situated.

-The coming years, Carel is researching possibilities of creating an observation-point at the south-coast of Inis Oírr from where the Island could be seen.
+The coming years, Carel is researching possibilities of creating an observation-point somewhere at the west coast.

 The island has been drawn on old sea maps and several people have observed it, including the artist himself in 2004.